-Statnett is responsible for the operation of the power system, also during extreme occurrences.
-NVE is head of the preparedness and emergency planning of the power supply and is also the rationing authority.
-Regulations relating to power system operation regarding handling of extreme situations came into force 1January 20 05.
+Statnett is responsible for the operation of the power system, also in the case of extreme occurrences.
+NVE is head of the preparedness and emergency planning of the power supply, and is also the rationing authority.
+Regulations relating to power system operation regarding handling of extreme situations came into force 1 January 2005.
 This regulation aims to secure extreme situations and is not relevant for normal operation.
 Through this regulation, Statnett is given an extended responsibility to continuously investigate and develop necessary measures to ensure that there is momentary balance at all times and to ensure the energy balance during the winter season.
-Statnett is obliged to inform NVE of its different findings.
+Statnett is obliged to inform NVE of the findings.
 NVE approves of different measures with conditions before they enter into force.
-Permanent- and operations cost for the different measures are handled within Statnetts revenue cap.
-According to Norwegian regulation Statnett can develop the different remedial actions within the terms of the regulation on system operation based on the following set of terms:
+Permanent- and operational costs for the different measures are handled within Statnetts revenue cap.
+According to Norwegian regulation, Statnett can develop different remedial actions within the terms of the regulation on system operation based on the following set of terms:

-- To reduce risk, but not completely eliminate the probability for electricity rationing. - Must be effective for handling of extreme situation, and yet not influence the electricity market or investment decisions within the production or the network. - Not to change or move the TSO neutral and independent position in the power market. - Contribute to a socio-economic handling of extreme situation and not to reduce the efficiency of the physical power market - Take into consideration the already existing flexibility in production, transmission and consumption.
+- To reduce risk for electricity rationing. - Must be effective for handling of extreme situation, and yet not influence the electricity market or investment decisions within the production or the network. - Maintain TSO neutrality and independent position in the power market. - Contribute to a socio-economic handling of extreme situation and to maintain the efficiency of the physical power market - Take into consideration the already existing flexibility in production, transmission and consumption.